 How are opioids impacting the Nunavut Territory?

-Anyone in Nunavut who is struggling with an opioid addiction should seek out help right away, and start their treatment with a properly supervised medical detox.
-The withdrawal pains prevent many opioid addicts from seeking out help, and these symptoms can include nervousness, restlessness, body aches, diarrhea, nausea and stomach pain.
-Some opioid users go through severe withdrawal, and in some rare cases, the withdrawal symptoms can be life threatening.
+Anyone in Nunavut who is struggling with opioid addiction should seek out help right away, and start their treatment with a properly supervised medical detox.
+The withdrawal pains prevent many opioid addicts from seeking out help, and these symptoms can include nervousness, restlessness, body aches, diarrhea, nausea, and stomach pain.
+Some opioid users go through severe withdrawal, and in some rare cases, the withdrawal symptoms can be life-threatening.
 After detox, an opioid addiction should go through a proper inpatient drug rehab program.
-Drug Rehab Services can help refer suitable residential treatment options for opioid addiction.
+Drug Rehab Services can help refer to suitable residential treatment options for opioid addiction.